jipyeong-lee/jipyeong-lee/README.md

 ## Hello :) 👋
-Hello, I am JiPyong Lee, a research engineer in the Department of Anesthesiology and Pain Medicine at Seoul National University Hospital in Korea.
+Hello, I am JiPyeong Lee, a research engineer in the Department of Anesthesiology and Pain Medicine at Seoul National University Hospital in Korea.
 My main area of interest is NLP, and recently, I have been contemplating ways to make life easier through LLMs.
 If anyone would like to discuss this topic further, please feel free to contact me.
 I would appreciate it.